LiamBatiste/Restaurant-Sales-Analysis/README.md

 To enhance the internal competitive positioning and operational efficiency of the restaurant chain, it is crucial to identify key performance drivers and areas for improvement across the menu offerings, store locations, and customer behaviors.
 Through comprehensive analysis of sales trends, ingredient usage, customer purchase patterns, and store-specific performance, I aim to establish benchmarks that will inform strategic decisions, optimise resource allocation, and improve profitability.
 By comparing these internal metrics, I seek to uncover actionable insights that will lead to more effective pricing strategies, better inventory management, and enhanced customer satisfaction across all locations

 ### Dataset
 The dataset used for this analysis was taken from [Kaggle - Fast-Food Restaurant Chain](https://www.kaggle.com/datasets/rishitsaraf/fast-food-restaurant-chain/data?select=recipe_sub_recipe_assignments.csv).
 The dataset was provided by one of the largest fast-food restaurant chains in the US.
-It includes (1) transaction information such as menu items that were purchased and quantities of each item; (2) ingredient lists for individual menu items; (3) metadata on restaurants, including location and store type from 2 stores in Berkeley, CA and 2 stores in New York, NY.
+It includes (1) transaction information such as menu items that were purchased and quantities of each item; (2) ingredient lists for individual menu items; (3) metadata on restaurants, including location, and store type.
+The data observation window is from early March, 2015 to 06/15/2015 and includes transactional data from 2 stores in Berkeley, CA and 2 stores in New York, NY.

 # Python Data Cleaning and Peparation